 The hydrographic basin beneath the analysis area is a "designated groundwater basin," all water rights in the area have already been appropriated.
 The 800 AF of groundwater withdrawals would be purchased from existing basin allocations and thus there would be no new allocations associated with the Proposed Action.
 Construction water needs for dust control and other washing needs would be obtained from a commercially available source and trucked to the Project site.
 The water would be stored in aboveground tanks that would be filled daily during the construction period.
-While water would be purchased from existing allocations, the permit allocations for the basin greatly exceed the annual recharge rates and could still result in adverse effects to the groundwater basin and other uses of the groundwater basin water as noted in the Nye County Water District scoping comment on the Project.
-No unauthorized pumping would occur and purchasing water would be in compliance with any NRS.
+While water would be purchased from existing allocations, the permit allocations for the basin greatly exceed the annual recharge rates and could still result in adverse effects during construction to the groundwater basin and other uses of the groundwater basin water as noted in the Nye County Water District scoping comment on the Project.
+Adverse effects to other uses of the groundwater basin would be especially likely to occur in certain portions of the hydrographic basin, notably near the community of Pahrump, which are already experiencing pumping stress.
+No unauthorized pumping would occur and purchasing water would be in compliance with any NRS and unlikely to result in a long term adverse effect to the groundwater basin due to the one-time nature of the construction water requirement.
 It is the role of the NDWR to oversee these applications and it is beyond the scope of this EIS to analyze the overall groundwater basin allocations.
-Nonetheless, use of 800 AFY of water from an overallocated groundwater basin could be an adverse effect to other nearby water well users or other nearby groundwater-dependent springs or vegetation.
+Nonetheless, use of 800 AF of water from an overallocated groundwater basin could be an adverse effect to other nearby water well users or other nearby groundwaterdependent springs or vegetation.
 Valley springs, such as Stump Springs, traditionally discharge water at a relatively steady flow throughout the year, and fluctuation of the spring is caused by interference of nearby discharging wells (Maxey and Jameson 1948).
 Depending on the ultimate location of the purchased water, nearby springs could be adversely affected by the Proposed Action groundwater use.
 Riparian vegetation, such as the mesquite bosque, south of Pahrump, could also be adversely impacted by additional groundwater pumping depending on the location of the well and whether it would be in addition to existing pumping or replace existing pumping.
-Solar PEIS WR 1-3 requires considering water conservation measures related to solar energy technology water needs to reduce Project water requirements.
+Solar PEIS WR 1-3 requires considering water conservation measures related to solar energy technology water needs to reduce Project water requirements and also potential monitoring of water use during construction of the Project and adaptive management protocols.